Yvand/hugo-AzureCP/content/docs/usage/register-application/index.md

 ### Create the app registration using az cli

-This script creates the application, adds a secret, sets the permissions and grants the admin consent.
+This bash script creates the application, adds a secret, sets the permissions and grants the admin consent.
-It can be used in Azure cloud shell or in a regular shell:
+It can be used in Azure cloud shell or in a local shell:

 ```bash
 # Sign-in to Azure AD tenant.
 Use --allow-no-subscriptions if it doesn't have a subscription